Wedge Island (Western Australia): History

 Wedge Island was named after government surveyor Charles Wedge, in 1875 by Staff-Commander William Edwin Archdeacon R.N., who was in charge of the Admiralty survey of the coast of Western Australia.

 One of the first pioneers of the settlement was (Bob) Wedge back in 1937; a track was pegged to the island around September by Wedge and Fred King.
-The first shacks were constructed in the 1940's.
+The first shacks were constructed in the 1940s.
 The settlement is now home to approximately 350 beach shacks on unvested land that are used by crayfishermen and holiday-goers.
 A new sealed road, Indian Ocean Drive was opened in September 2010 which provides 2WD access to Wedge.
 There are claims that this has changed the local environment.
 The road, intended to promote tourism is well known for a number of serious vehicle crashes since it opened.

 Wedge is often quiet during the cooler months but during major public holidays such as Christmas, New Year's Day and Australia Day there are people in nearly every shack.
 Camping in the area is now officially prohibited.
 However it has been estimated that 14,000 individuals may use the shacks at Wedge and Grey.
 There is no running water, no boat ramp and generators are common without mains electricity.
 Wedge has an informal first aid post.
 Activities include four wheel driving, sand boarding, surfing and kitesurfing, fishing, swimming and snorkeling.
 Motorbike riding has been banned in the area surrounding Wedge Island after many accidents resulted in people needing to be air lifted to receive medical attention.
 The ranger now hands out fines to those caught using unlicensed vehicles in the vicinity, or leaving rubbish there.